hcs42/heapkeeper-old/doc/usersguide.rst

 posts, and generate HTML files.

 Heapkeeper consists of several modules that are described in the Developer guide.
-The heapia module is the interactive interface of Heapkeeper, that's designed for end-users.
-The User Guide will explain how to use Heapkeeper via the heapia module.
+The hkshell module is the interactive interface of Heapkeeper, that's designed for end-users.
+The User Guide will explain how to use Heapkeeper via the hkshell module.